carbonplan/research/README.md

 npm run build-figures
 ```

 This will automatically populate a `articles/{article-name}/figures.js` file for every article that is missing one and reconstruct the combined export in `components/mdx/figures.js`.

-New articles' `figures.js` will be prepopulated with dynamic imports of every `articles/{article-name}/components/{figure-name}.js`.
+New `figures.js` will be prepopulated with dynamic imports of every `articles/{article-name}/components/{figure-name}.js`.
 The contents of the `figures.js` can be overwritten to handle custom figure exporting and naming schemes.

 #### display titles